-The accompanying financial statements have been prepared assuming that the Company will continue as a going concern, as the Company will not generate revenue until late 2023.
-A successful transition to attaining profitable operations is dependent upon do not include any adjustments that might be required should the Company be unable to continue as a going concern.
+The accompanying financial statements have been prepared assuming that the Company will continue as a going concern, as the Company cannot predict when it will generate revenue.
+A successful transition to attaining profitable operations is dependent upon but does not include any adjustments that might be required should the Company be unable to continue as a going concern.
+These financial statements do not include any adjustments that might result from the outcome of this uncertainty.